Working Responsibly with Psychedelics: Contraindications

 Trust yourself.
 If something feels off, it probably is.
 Contact us to double-check it.
 There are easy ways to let your body instead of your mind give a clear answer here!
 We can help with that.

-Ayahuasca is not a magic solution.
-It’s a teacher, not a shortcut.
+Psychedelics are not a magic solution.
+They are teachers, not a shortcut.
 It can be beautiful and liberating—but also challenging, humbling, and physically intense.
 It is certainly not for everyone.
 And that’s okay.

 There’s no prize for having “done it.”